On solvable compact Clifford-Klein forms: Proof of Theorem

 and $T_{split}\cap T_{cpt}$ is finite. \end{lemma}

 We will also need the following well known fact (see \cite{vgs}). \begin{proposition} Let $\Gamma$ be a (co-compact) lattice in a locally compact topological group $L$, and $L_1$ be a normal subgroup.
 Let $\pi: L\rightarrow L/L_1$ be the natural projection onto the quotient group.
-Then $\Gamma\cap L_1$ is a (co-compact) lattice in $L_{1}$ if and only if $\pi(\Gamma)\subset L/L_1$ is a (co-compact lattice) in $L/L_1$. \end{proposition} Again, $L=\bar\Gamma=\bar B$ is real algebraic, and, hence it is a semidirect product
+Then $\Gamma\cap L_1$ is a (co-compact) lattice in $L_{1}$ if and only if $\pi(\Gamma)\subset L/L_1$ is a (co-compact lattice) in $L/L_1$. \end{proposition} Now we complete the proof of Theorem \ref{thm:Gamma}.
+Thus, from this point, we assume that $\Gamma$ is a solvable discrete subgroup of $G$ with a syndetic hull $B$, whose existence is guaranteed by Lemma \ref{lemma:syndetic}.
+Note again, that $L=\bar\Gamma=\bar B$ is real algebraic, and, hence it is a semidirect product

-of a torus, and a unipotent subgroup $\bar U$.
-By Lemma \ref{lemma:torus}, $\bar T=T_{split}\cdot T_{cpt}$, and the letter subtori have finite intersection.
-Therefore, any $l\in L$ has the unique real Jordan decomposition